-Based on this preliminary information, there are a number of observations that support the overall conclusion the Area has potential to meet the robust scientific and technical requirements of the APM Project.
+Based on this preliminary information, there are a number of observations that support the overall conclusion that the area has potential to meet the robust scientific and technical requirements of the APM Project.

-The APM Project has potential to be safely located in a suitable site in the Area of Study studied, in a manner that will protect people and the environment now and in the future.

-- There is potential to find a site that does not adversely affect future options for other valued activities identified to date such as mining and recreation.
-In other words, there exists potential that a geologically and environmentally suitable site can be found that does not jeopardize future uses of the land and resources as the NWMO understands them today. - From a technical perspective, there is potential to safely transport used nuclear fuel from existing storage facility sites to the Area.
+- The APM Project has potential to be safely located in a suitable site in the general area studied, in a manner that will protect people and the environment now and in the future. - There is potential to find a site that does not adversely affect future options for other valued activities identified to date such as mining and recreation.
+In other words, there exists potential that a geologically and environmentally suitable site can be found that does not jeopardize future uses of the land and resources as the NWMO understands them today. - From a technical perspective, there is potential to safely transport used nuclear fuel from existing storage facility sites to the Manitouwadge area.

-Based on this preliminary information, there are a number of observations that support the overall conclusion there is potential to foster the well-being of The North Shore through the implementation of the project, and sustain interest.
-However, there is uncertainty and concern the small town and rural character that is important to the community can be retained if project-related activities were focused within The North Shore.
+Based on this preliminary information, there are a number of observations that support the overall conclusion that there is high potential to foster the well-being of the interested community through the implementation of the project, and there is potential to sustain interest.